 When I tell people about this issue most people immediately say that they don't have any trouble reading and they aren't light sensitive - even people who turned out to have extreme symptoms of Irlen Syndrome and who later benefited dramatically from having the tinted lenses and overlays (see note at end).
 Why is this?
 I think it's because when we learn to read, nobody every asks us how the words are behaving on the page, or ask us how bright the page is, or whether there are shadows, sparkles, flashes, or vanishing acts, etc. We aren't told that the page and the words and the spaces between the words ought to behave in a particular way.
 So how would we necessarily know whether we are having more difficulty than others reading?

 There is also the misconception that you can only have Irlen Syndrome if you are not a good reader, you don't like reading, or you are not very good at school.
-I have worked a lot at a selective high school.
-Surely, there wouldn't be any Irlen issues there, people have said to me.
 But in reality, there are quite a few kids I've found with Irlen Syndrome.
 Just because you have these issues doesn't mean that you can't complete academic work to a high standard - it just means that it's a lot harder for you than it should be.
 A lot of these students had high levels of anxiety.
-One of them, in year 11 when she was diagnosed, was one of the most anxious kids I'd met at the school.
+One of the academically-inclined Irlen kids I've known, in year 11 when she was diagnosed, was one of the most anxious kids I'd met at the school.
 She couldn't handle exams and would sometimes have to leave the test to vomit.
 The last time I saw her, before an important year 12 exam, she was smiling and holding up her glasses.
 She told me that she didn't throw up in exams anymore and the glasses have made all the difference.

 So it is important for educators and child care workers in particular to gain an understanding of this issue and how to identify it.
 I am set to give a short training session in one of the schools I work at with the English faculty - a small group of passionate teachers who are aware of the benefits for the students.
 Others, however, are not so easily convinced.
 I also aim to encourage, and even at some point fund, teachers (and teachers' aides, child care workers, etc.) to get the training themselves.
 Irlen Syndrome has 'gone out of vogue' in recent years in my area, but it is still as prevalent as ever, and we as educators (and a society) need to make sure that we do all we can to support all our members in achieving their educational best with as little difficulty and anxiety as possible.